 Dentists have begun to depend on 3D imaging scans to provide them with a detailed view of the mouth and skull.
 The advantage that 3D imaging holds over regular dental x-rays is that bone structure, bone density, tissues, and nerves can be viewed clearly.

-Sinus lift augmentation — Often, the sinuses will enlarge following loss of the upper back teeth.
-This can impede placement of dental implants in the upper back areas of the mouth, since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
+Often, the sinuses will enlarge following the loss of the upper back teeth.
+This can impede the placement of dental implants in the upper back areas of the mouth since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
 A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity into its original position and replaces the bone lost as a result of the enlarged sinus.
 This new bone graft typically takes nine to 12 months to heal before the dental implants can be placed into the grafted bone.

-Autogenous bone grafting — Occasionally, areas where dental implants are ideally to be placed do not have sufficient bone quantity to securely anchor the dental implants.
+Occasionally, areas, where dental implants are ideally to be placed, do not have sufficient bone quantity to securely anchor the dental implants.
 In these cases, it is often necessary to “borrow” bone from another area of your mouth and graft it into the deficient area.
 The area of choice is usually from the chin or the back of the jaw where your wisdom teeth used to be.